Best things to do in Ho Chi Minh City, Vietnam

 Ben Nghe

-This neighbourhood is populated with beautiful historic French-colonial style buildings, such as the Opera House, Notre Dame Basilica and Ho Chi Minh City museum.
+This neighbourhood is populated with beautiful historic French-colonial style buildings, such as the Opera House, Notre Dame Basilica and HCMC museum.
 You will also find the Nguyen Hue Walking street in this neighbourhood, which is a great place to visit day and night.
 There are plenty of restaurants in this area and if you’re looking for a party vibe in the evening, there are also several upscale cocktail bars and high end nightclubs here too.

 Pham Ngu Lao